blowback/rd8200_ppp_decoder/README.md

 My suspicion is that the spec for "Additional Data" was updated for RD8200, and we don't have enough information to decode it properly.
 We'd need some very controlled tests (varying the fields in Additional Data in very precise and controlled ways) to get to the bottom of what's going on.

+## Gotchas

+### Byte stuffing
+Not mentioned in the RD8xxx spec, but they've actually implemented HDLC byte stuffing (or Octet Stuffing in the RFC argot); I can now reliably parse **all** the packets in the test data files, whereas before I was seeing about 25% frames with framing errors.

+### GPS time
+There have been two GPS date rollovers; the RD8200 compensates for the first, but not the second.
+This means the year value will be out by up to 19.6 years.
+The app compensates for this.

 ## Usage